This PDF is the current document as it appeared on Public Inspection on 03/10/2014 at 08:45 am.

 But for premium purposes, the term “participant” in the loading factor provision is ambiguous.
 Because the premium funding target reflects only vested benefits, while the funding target reflects all accrued benefits, there is a suggestion that the term “participant” should in the premium context be understood to refer to vested participants.
 But many participants are partially vested (as in plans with graded vesting) or are vested in one benefit but not another (for example, vested in a lump-sum death benefit but not in a retirement annuity) and thus are not clearly either vested or non-vested.
 Furthermore (putting vesting aside), the premium regulations (§ 4006.6 of the premium rates regulation) and the Internal Revenue Service's regulation on special rules for plans in at-risk status (26 CFR 1.430(i)-1(c)(2)(ii)(A)) count participants differently.

-PBGC proposes to resolve the statutory ambiguity by providing that the participant count to use in calculating the loading factor to be reflected in the premium funding target is the same participant count used to compute the load for funding purposes.
-This solution has the advantage that it avoids introducing new participant-counting rules and does not impose on Start Printed Page 44063filers the burden of determining two different participant counts for two similar purposes.
-PBGC solicits suggestions from the public for alternative approaches to calculating the participant-based portion of the loading factor.
+PBGC is resolving the statutory ambiguity by providing that the participant count to use in calculating the loading factor to be reflected in the premium funding target is the same participant count used to compute the load for funding purposes.
+This solution has the advantage that it avoids introducing new participant-counting rules and does not impose on filers the burden of determining two different participant counts for two similar purposes.

 Lowering the Self-Correction Penalty Cap

 The difference between the normal penalty rate of 5 percent per month and the self-correction rate of 1 percent per month provides an incentive to self-correct and reflects PBGC's judgment that those that come forward voluntarily to correct underpayments deserve more lenient treatment than those that PBGC ferrets out through its premium enforcement programs.
-But because the penalty is capped at 100 percent of the underpayment regardless of the rate it accrues at, a plan that self-corrects after 100 months pays the same penalty as if it had been tracked down by PBGC.
+But because of a penalty cap of 100 percent of the underpayment, regardless of the rate it accrues at, a plan that self-corrects after 100 months pays the same penalty as if it had been tracked down by PBGC.
 PBGC occasionally encounters situations in which—typically when there is a change in plan sponsor or plan actuary—a plan with a long history of underpaying or not paying premiums “comes in from the cold.”
 PBGC believes that in fairness to such filers (and to persuade others to emulate them), the maximum penalty for self-correctors should be substantially less than that for those that do not self-correct.

-To preserve the self-correction penalty differential for long-overdue premiums, PBGC proposes to cap the self-correction penalty at 50 percent of the unpaid amount.
+To preserve the self-correction penalty differential for long-overdue premiums, PBGC is capping the self-correction penalty at 50 percent of the unpaid amount.
 While this will reduce PBGC's penalty income in these cases, acceptance of the reduction is consistent with the view of penalties as a means to encourage compliance, rather than as a source of revenue.
-PBGC invites public comment on other ways to encourage, and appropriately recognize, self-correction of long-ago failures to pay premiums.

 Expansion of Penalty Waiver Authority